Parallelizing Contextual Bandits: Introduction

 where $\kappa$ is a term capturing the geometric complexity of the sequence of contexts.
-For \textit{arbitrary} sequences of contexts we have that $\kappa = \tlO(d)$, but for sequences of contexts with additional geometric structure we provide sharper instance-dependent bounds for $\kappa$.
-The second term in the former regret matches that of a purely sequential agent playing for $TP$ rounds, $\tlO(d \sqrt{TP})$.
-The first term is a burn-in term that represents the price of parallelism; it is subleading whenever $T \gtrsim \tlOmega(P \kappa^2/d^2)$.
+For \textit{arbitrary} sequences of contexts we have that $\kappa = \tlO(d_{\textsc{eff}})$, but for sequences of contexts with additional geometric structure we provide sharper instance-dependent bounds for $\kappa$ in the case $f$ is linear.
+The second term in the former regret matches that of a purely sequential agent playing for $TP$ rounds, $\tlO(\sqrt{d_{\textsc{eff}} d} \sqrt{TP})$.
+The first term is a burn-in term that represents the price of parallelism; it is subleading whenever $T \gtrsim \tlOmega(P \kappa^2/(d d_{\textsc{eff}}))$.
 However, we note for many applications it will be the case that $P \gg T$ in the regimes of interest---so understanding the scaling of $\kappa$ is an important question.
 Our work is motivated by the class of design problems in which \textit{statistical sample complexity} is the primary object of interest.
 In between batch queries at different time steps, the cost of inter-processor communication and computation is often negligible.
-In this setting we make the following contributions: \begin{itemize} \item We introduce a family of parallelized linear bandit algorithms applicable in the general setting of contextual bandits (which encompasses potentially changing and infinite action sets), building on classic, optimistic algorithms such as Linear UCB and Linear Thompson sampling. \item We present a unified treatment of these algorithms which allows a fine-grained understanding of the interaction of the scales of the underlying parameters, model misspecification, parallelism, and geometry of the context set.
+In this setting we make the following contributions: \begin{itemize} \item We introduce a family of parallelized bandit algorithms applicable in the general setting of contextual bandits (which encompasses potentially changing and infinite action sets), building on the UCB algorithm which is applicable to general, nonlinear reward functions that have bounded eluder dimension \citep{russo2013eluder}. \item We present a unified treatment of several classic, optimistic algorithms, such as UCB and Thompson sampling, in the specialized case the reward function is approximately linear which allows a fine-grained understanding of the interaction of the scales of the underlying parameters, model misspecification, parallelism, and geometry of the context set.
 In particular, our analysis highlights the scale of the burn-in term that is proportional to $P$.
-Although asymptotically negligible as $T \to \infty$, this term can be significant in the regime where we have $TP \gg \poly(d)$, but $P \gg T$---which is realistic for many real applications. \item We provide lower bounds on regret for the misspecified, linear bandit problem in the parallel setting, confirming that our algorithms are optimal up to logarithmic factors as the time horizon tends to $T \to \infty$. \item We present a comprehensive experimental evaluation of our parallel algorithms on a suite of synthetic and real problems.
+Although asymptotically negligible as $T \to \infty$, this term can be significant in the regime where we have $TP \gg \poly(d)$, but $P \gg T$---which is realistic for many real applications. \item We synthesize lower bounds on regret for the misspecified, linear bandit problem in the parallel setting, confirming that our algorithms are optimal up to logarithmic factors as the time horizon tends to $T \to \infty$. \item We present a comprehensive experimental evaluation of our parallel algorithms on a suite of synthetic and real problems.
 Through our theory and experiments, we show the importance of explicitly introducing diversity into the action selections of parallel bandit algorithms since it often leads to practical performance gains. \end{itemize}